 Oh well, I did say I went the rustic route, didn't I?

-Jim, my husband, is such fan of plums, and the ones we bought at Sam's this last week were extra sweet.
+Jim, my husband, is such a fan of plums, and the ones we bought at Sam's this last week were extra sweet.

 He is also a big fan of custard pie.